berryq460/berryq460..nojekyll/README.md

  * Eager and Willing to Put in the Work (to develop my technical skillset):

 I have always been passionate about technology but now I feel a special sense of urgency to get involved, especially with how tech has become our life-line in a time of crisis.
 I believe coding languages, like human ones, are fundamental and should be taught starting in all grammer schools.
 My philosophy is : whether we are a part of the technological movement or not, tech shapes our world.
 We all need to do our part in educating ourselves and eachother about it.
-My goal is to become a multilingual world traveler and coder, a citizen of the world who strives to create postive change in both the cyber and physical world.
-I am determined to do whatever it takes.
+I am determined to do whatever it takes to do my part and then some.

  * Longing to Build Myself & My Community Up: